-During the year ended March 31, 2023, the Company recorded losses of ¥18,555 million (\$138 million) in "Share of profit (loss) of investments accounted for using the equity method" on its investment in GAC MITSUBISHI MOTORS Co., LTD. (GMMC), an automobile manufacturing and sales operating company, in which the Company holds 20% equity interest, mainly due to the fact that GMMC's profitability is expected to decline as its performance continued to fall short of sales plans amid intensifying competition in the Chinese market.
-This impairment loss includes the Company's share of the related losses at Mitsubishi Motors Corporation, which holds 30% of shares in GMMC.
-In addition, the Company recorded losses on provisions related to loans to GMMC and unused loan commitments to said company of ¥7,674 million (\$57 million) in "Selling, general and administrative expenses" as well as a corresponding tax effect of ¥1,919 million (\$14 million) (gain) in "Income taxes", respectively.
+During the year ended March 31, 2023, the Company recorded losses of ¥18,555 million in "Share of profit (loss) of investments accounted for using the equity method" on its investment in GAC MITSUBISHI MOTORS Co., LTD. ("GMMC"), an automobile manufacturing and sales operating company, in which the Company held 20% equity interest, mainly due to the fact that GMMC's profitability was expected to decline as its performance continued to fall short of sales plans amid intensifying competition in the Chinese market.
+This impairment loss included the Company's share of the related losses at Mitsubishi Motors Corporation, which held 30% of shares in GMMC.
+In addition, the Company recorded losses on provisions related to loans to GMMC and unused loan commitments to said company of ¥7,674 million in "Selling, general and administrative expenses" as well as a corresponding tax effect of ¥1,919 million (gain) in "Income taxes", respectively.
 These losses are included in the consolidated net income for the Automotive & Mobility segment.